vhelin/wla-dx/doc/functions.rst

-bank()     Returns the bank (the same as preceding ``:``) bankbyte() Returns the bank byte, bits 16-23 ceil()     The same as ANSI C90 ceil() cos()      The same as ANSI C90 cos() cosh()     The same as ANSI C90 cosh() defined()  Returns 1 (true) if the supplied definition exists, 0 (false) otherwise
+bank()     Returns the bank (the same as preceding ``:``) bankbyte() Returns the bank byte, bits 16-23 ceil()     The same as ANSI C90 ceil() clamp()    Takes three arguments, value, min and max, clamps the value between min and max cos()      The same as ANSI C90 cos() cosh()     The same as ANSI C90 cosh() defined()  Returns 1 (true) if the supplied definition exists, 0 (false) otherwise